evaristocosta/twitter-business-search/README.md

 ## Using the API

-TBS is freely avaliable on ... and can be accessed through this URL: <>.
+TBS is freely avaliable on Heroku and can be accessed through this URL: https://twitter-business-search.herokuapp.com/tweets.

 Two query parameters must be present: